 Ms. Henry won a rare corporate not-guilty jury verdict in a criminal antitrust trial and won the first court victory in over a decade against an FTC non-healthcare merger challenge.
 She has served as lead counsel in various complex civil commercial disputes, including antitrust, RICO, contract and tort claims, and provides antitrust and trade practices counseling and merger antitrust clearances.

-Ms. Henry currently serves as Vice Chair of the Antitrust Section of the American Bar Association (ABA) and has previously served as International Officer, Program Officer, co-chair of the Spring Meeting, and council member.
+Ms. Henry currently serves as Chair Elect of the Antitrust Section of the American Bar Association (ABA) and has previously served as International Officer, Program Officer, co-chair of the Spring Meeting, and council member.
 She is a frequent speaker on antitrust issues.

 According to Chambers USA, clients describe Ms. Henry as “an attorney who should be a top-pick for both merger and cartel work... her impeccable judgment, tremendous insight and experience all make her a very effective antitrust lawyer.”
 Ms. Henry is also recommended by Global Competition Review’s International Who’s Who of Competition Lawyers & Economists 2014, and was recently named one of Washington DC’s Top 50 Women Lawyers.